timskillman/Pi3C/README.md

  $ sudo raspi-config
  ~~~~

- Select 'Advanced Options' and select;
+ Select 'Advanced Options' and configure;

   - Full OpenGL ES driver
   - 128 megabytes of GPU memory
+  - Restart your Pi and setup SDL 2.0 (next section)

 <a name="settingup">**Setting Up SDL 2.0**</a>